maupilia/SRT/sphinx/NuragheScratch/shutdown.rst

 Shutdown of Nuraghe
 ===================

-Please, follow the steps in the indicated order.
+Please, follow the steps in the order.

 #.
 On **nuraghe-mng**, open a shell on the CONSOLE virtual desktop and close the Nuraghe console